jackiehjm/stx-docs/doc/source/operations/k8s_cluster.rst

 Kubernetes cluster on dedicated physical servers.
 With a range of deployment configurations, it can be deployed from the data center to the edge of the network.
 This provides a single solution to deploy your containerized applications, regardless of where they are located.
-It's ability to scale both large and small makes StarlingX Kubernetes ideal for edge deployments.
+Its ability to scale both large and small makes StarlingX Kubernetes ideal for edge deployments.

 StarlingX Kubernetes provides a fully-managed solution that includes both Day-1